avovk/Session/README.md

 //Delete the variable userID Session::delete('userID');

-//Delete all the variables session variable Session::deleteAll();
+//Delete all the session variable that are in $_config Session::deleteAll();